-In this paper, a commonly used comprehensive model with detailed control structure presented in [11] is employed.
+In this paper, we begin from a commonly used comprehensive model with detailed control structures from [11].
 In general, the detailed model includes controller states of the voltage and current loops, resulting in higher system order.
-Although quasi-steady state approximation using time-scale separation may sometimes be a poor method as had been pointed out in [12], these fast controller modes do not directly participate into the slow droop modes.
-Therefore, by omitting the internal controller states, a simplified full model that enables the terminal voltage and frequency to be effectively controlled is obtained.
+In fact, distinct time-scale separation of droop and controller modes can be easily seen; particularly, the time constant of droop modes is at around 100 ms, which is far greater than the controller modes.
+Therefore, by omitting the internal controller states, a simplified full model that enables the terminal voltage and frequency effectively controlled can be obtained.